How can you improve the state of your infrastructure automation?

 };

-Note that I’ve skipped the part about bootstrapping a new project, just like with creating any other new app Pulumi requires some minimal project setup too.
-This can be done easily with pulumi new which lets you pick a template to start from.
+Note that I’ve skipped the part about bootstrapping a new project.
+Just as with any other new app, Pulumi requires some minimal project setup.
+This can be done easily with pulumi new, which lets you pick a template to start from.

 pulumi preview